 - Bake for 15 to 20 minutes or until the cheese is melted and breadcrumbs are crisp and golden.

-I hope you love this Ultimate Vegan Mushroom Mac as much as we do!
+I hope you enjoy this vegan mushroom pasta!
 Be sure to leave a comment and a star rating below if you give it a try.

 - ½ ounce dried mushrooms, such as porcini or shiitake